|

 Figure 76.4 Let C and S be the volumes bounded by the triangulated surface meshes of a cube and a sphere, respectively.
 From left to right, the picture shows the triangulated surface meshes bounding the union of C and S, C minus S, the intersection of C and S, and S minus C.

-There are no restrictions on the topology of the input volumes.
+There is no restriction on the topology of the input volumes.
 However, certain requirements must be met to ensure that the operation is feasible.
-First, the input meshes must not self-intersect.
+First, the input meshes must be manifold triangulated surfaces bounding volumes.
+In particular, this means that they should not self-intersect.
 Second, the operation is only possible if the output can be bounded by a manifold triangulated surface mesh.
 In particular, this means that the output volume must not contain regions of zero thickness.
 Mathematically, the intersection with an infinitesimally small ball centered at any point of the output volume must be a topological ball.
 At the surface level, this means that no non-manifold vertex or edge is allowed in the output.
 For example, it is not possible to compute the union of two cubes that are disjoint but share an edge.
 If such scenarios arise, consider using the package 3D Boolean Operations on Nef Polyhedra.
+Alternatively, a special visitor (CGAL::Polygon_mesh_processing::Corefinement::Non_manifold_output_visitor) is provided for such cases and enables the user to get a triangle soup representing such a non-manifold output.
+See the example PMP_Boolean_operations/corefinement_mesh_non_manifold_intersection.cpp

 It is possible to update the input so that it contains the result (in-place operation).
 In this case, the entire mesh is not copied; only the region around the intersection polyline is modified.
 However, note that if the Boolean operation is not possible, the input mesh will still be corefined.